elliotwutingfeng/rstcloud-import2misp/README.md

    - default option
    - all indicators are grouped by a threat name and by year
    - around 5000 events a year with thousands of indicators in each event
+   - we recommend using it alongside with filter_strategy="recent" to get updated indicators without deleting the old ones.
+This helps to keep the manual modifications made to the attributes while also receiving updates
+   - Attributes are often duplicated when using filter_strategy='all' because, when updating events, the attribute-level merge does not occur for objects due to MISP limitations
 2. merge_strategy="threat_by_month"
-   - all indicators are grouped by a threat name and by month in the year
+   - all indicators are grouped by a threat name and by month in the given year
    - up to 12 times more events, but less attributes per event
+   - we recommend using it alongside with filter_strategy="recent" or "only_new"
 3. merge_strategy="threat_by_day"
    - all indicators are grouped by a threat name per day
    - events are smaller but there are more of them (the worst case scenario is 365 events per each malware a year)
-   - MISP correlation function may be impacting query performance
+   - MISP correlation function may be impacting query performance if filter_strategy="all" is selected
+   - we recommend using it alongside with filter_strategy="recent" or "only_new"
 4. merge_strategy="threat"
    - all indicators are grouped just by a threat name
    - events tend to become bigger and bigger over time
+   - we recommend using it alongside with filter_strategy="recent" or "only_new"

 ### Advanced